zoeskan/MCB185/unit1-linux.md

 Typing is bad for your health.
 Seriously, if you type all day, you will end up with a repetitive stress injury.
 Don't type for hours at a time.
 Make sure you schedule breaks.
-Unix has several ways to save your fingers (that does not involve copy-paste).
+Unix has several ways to save your fingers (that do not involve copy-paste).

 ### Tilde Expansion ###